 Post-2008 divorce decree or separation agreement.
-Beginning with 2009 tax returns, a noncustodial parent claiming an exemption for a child can no longer attach certain pages from a divorce decree or separation agreement instead of Form 8332 if the decree or agreement went into effect after 2008.
-The noncustodial parent must attach Form 8332 or similar statement signed by the custodial parent.
+A noncustodial parent claiming an exemption for a child can no longer attach certain pages from a divorce decree or separation agreement instead of Form 8332 if the decree or agreement went into effect after 2008.
+The custodial parent must sign either a Form 8332 or a similar statement.
 The only purpose of this statement must be to release the custodial parent's claim to the child's exemption.
+The noncustodial parent must attach a copy to his or her return.
+The form or statement must release the custodial parent's claim to the child without any conditions.
+For example, the release must not depend on the noncustodial parent paying support.